likecoin/likecoin-wordpress/likecoin/readme.txt

 == Description ==

-[Civic Liker](https://liker.land/civic) is a movement to realign creativity and reward, by the technology of nano-payment to decouple media's income from advertising needs.
-Any website can enable the LikeCoin button by installing the LikeCoin plugin.
-Each "Like" from the readers let creators to be rewarded.

-The source of the daily reward consists of two parts:
-1) The monthly subscription fee paid by the Civic Likers who distribute their donation by their "Likes";
-2) Creators matching fund: managed by the foundation.
-The daily amount is adjusted according to the total amount donated by Civic Likers.
-Both of the likes given by Civic Liker and free likers's will be consider as votes for fund distribution.
+LikeCoin is an infrastructure to decentralize publishing.

+= Decentralized Archive =
+LikeCoin plugin publishes your posts to [IPFS](https://ipfs.io/) through [Matters.news](https://matters.news) for peer-to-peer distribution.
+In the next stage, you will also be able to register your content an International Standard Content Number, [ISCN](https://iscn.io/), a specification we drafted in collaboration with the industry.
+Borrowed from the concept of ISBN for books, ISCN is a unique number assigned to content such as articles and images, and comes with metadata such as author, publisher, content address, license terms and creation footprint.
+Stored on [LikeCoin chain](https://likecoin.bigdipper.live), ISCN is immutable and censorship resilient.

+= Decentralized rewards =
+LikeCoin plugin attaches a [LikeCoin button](https://docs.like.co/user-guide/likecoin-button) beneath your content.
+Without setting up a paywall, every Like by readers is turned into measurable rewards in [LikeCoin tokens](https://coinmarketcap.com/currencies/likecoin/).
+The [Civic Liker](https://liker.land/civic) movement encourages readers to contribute USD5/mo to reward creativity and journalism, while the matching fund, distributed according to the Likes of all users, doubles the rewarding pool.
+With the decentralized rewards mechanism, every Like counts.

+= Decentralized Curation =
+Apart from rewarding creators as a Liker, readers may go further to become a Content Jockey.
+Content Jockeys help distribute creative stories and insightful commentaries with Super Likes, which are purposely designed to be scarce to cut out noise from signals.
+When a story gets popular, LikeCoin’s unique distribution footprint rewards both creator and Content Jockey, creating an all win situation for the content ecosystem.

-LikeCoin thus rewarded can be exchanged into USD on exchanges such as [BitAsset](https://www.bitasset.com/ktrade/LIKE-BTC) and [Liquid](https://app.liquid.com/exchange/LIKEETH).
-Information of the LikeCoin token (LIKE) can be found in [CoinMarketCap](https://coinmarketcap.com/currencies/likecoin/) and [Etherscan](https://etherscan.io/token/0x02f61fd266da6e8b102d4121f5ce7b992640cf98).
+[LikeCoin tokens](https://coinmarketcap.com/currencies/likecoin/) can be exchanged into USD, TWD or cryptocurrencies such as Bitcoin on exchanges such as [Liquid](https://app.liquid.com/exchange/LIKEUSDT), [DigiFinex](https://www.digifinex.com/en-ww/trade/USDT/LIKE) and [BitAsset](https://www.bitasset.com/ktrade/LIKE-TWD).
+Information of the LikeCoin token (LIKE) can be found in [CoinMarketCap](https://coinmarketcap.com/currencies/likecoin/) and [Big Dipper](https://likecoin.bigdipper.live/) blockchain explorer.

 Contribute to the plugin development on [Github](https://github.com/likecoin/likecoin-wordpress).